kosl90/fastify-cli-not-crash-example/README.md

 # Reproduce fastify-cli not crash

-reproduce example code for issue [preParsing is undefined not null](https://github.com/fastify/fastify/issues/4511);
+reproduce example for issue [preParsing is undefined not null](https://github.com/fastify/fastify/issues/4511);

 ## Test